einatsof/nodejs-alljobs-telegram-bot/README.md

 # AllJobs Telegram Bot
-A Telegram bot built with Node.js using the [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api), designed to scrape job listings from [alljobs.co.il](https://www.alljobs.co.il) using [cheerio](https://github.com/cheeriojs/cheerio).
+A Telegram bot built with Node.js using the [`node-telegram-bot-api`](https://github.com/yagop/node-telegram-bot-api), designed to scrape job listings from [alljobs.co.il](https://www.alljobs.co.il) using [`cheerio`](https://github.com/cheeriojs/cheerio).
 The bot parses HTML to extract job postings and sends only new listings directly to the user, ensuring they never miss an opportunity.
 A database backend tracks previously sent jobs, providing users with only the most recent updates.

 ## Features

-- Scrapes job listings from alljobs.co.il based on custom search criteria.
+- Scrapes job listings from [alljobs.co.il](https://www.alljobs.co.il) based on custom search criteria.
 - Sends new job listings directly to a Telegram bot chat.
 - Ensures that only new jobs are sent using a database to track previously sent jobs.